 Unfortunately, nothing can permanently protect the colour.
 The colour will change and most likely darken even more over time in the recesses and wear off on spots that get abraded during use.
 However, we can at least prolong the effect by creating some sort of barrier between the metal and the air….
 Abrasion, we are kind of stuck with.

-I personally use the spray silver polish pictured, you spray it on, wait for it to dry for 10 minutes and then wipe it off, It basically leaves a thin film behind and I find that works as well as anything.
-But renaissance wax is a firm favourite amongst those working in copper.
+I personally use Haggerty’s Silversmiths Spray Polish pictured, you spray it on, wait for it to dry for 10 minutes and then wipe it off.
+It basically leaves a thin film behind and I find that works as well as anything.
+But renaissance wax is a firm favorite amongst those working in copper.

 Whatever you use however, I’m not going to make you promises it’s a permanent solution.
 As far as I can see, there isn’t one.

 This is easy but again I am no chemist, and you should check with local authorities to make sure.
 But the general consensus is that once the solution has turned a milky white colour (usually within a few hours of mixing), it’s generally pretty useless and is safe to pour down the drain.
 I have also heard of many people using it for plant fertilizer – but I’m certainly no gardener either.

 We compiled over 13 pages jam packed with information, tips and tricks on how to use liver of sulfur effectively to get the best possible finish on your metalsmithing projects.